-41. There is excessive resistance found at point A in the diagram above.
-All of the following statements are true about this circuit EXCEPT.
+21. An ohmmeter indicates excessive resistance at point A in the schematic diagram above.
+All of the following statements are true about this circuit EXCEPT:

-- B. Excessive resistance in this circuit will result in delayed torque converter engagement.
+- B. Too much resistance at point A will delay torque converter lockup-clutch engagement.

-- C. Excessive resistance in this circuit will result in delayed engine cooling fan operation.
+- D. Too much resistance at point A will result in continuous engine cooling fan operation.

 Answer A is wrong.
 Point A is the ground connection in the connector for the Engine Coolant Temperature Sensor, an (NTC) negative temperature coefficient sensor.
 With an NTC sensor, resistance decreases as temperature increases.

 Answer B is wrong.
 The ECT sensor affects several different systems.
 For example, the ECM adjusts the EGR flow, the air-fuel mixture, delays the torque converter lock-up clutch, or A/C compressor engagement according to engine temperature.